Determining the Dark Matter distribution in galaxies with Deep Learning: The Machines

-In order to reduce overfitting, apart from the training/test splitting of the data commented above, it has proven successful to simply discard, at random, some connections inside a hidden layer (being convolutional or dense).
-This technique is called ``dropout'', and as we show in appendix \ref{app:network_description}, we have used dropout where 25\% of the connections are set to zero.
+In order to reduce over-fitting, we used, apart from the training/test splitting of the data commented above, several common techniques that have been proven to prevent the network from \textit{memorising} the training data, but instead, force a \textit{generalisation} of the data.
+To this end we used \textit{data-augmentation} (creating different observations of the same galaxy by randomly varying the distance and orientation) and the regularisation technique called \textit{dropout}, that simply discards, at random, some connections inside a hidden layer (being convolutional or dense).
+As we show in Appendix \ref{app:network_description}, we have used dropout where 25\% of the connections are set to zero.

-For all the training we use the Adam optimizer, which is a state-of-the-art implementation of the Stochastic Gradient Descent technique to optimise a function.
+For all the training we use the Adam optimiser, which is a state-of-the-art implementation of the Stochastic Gradient Descent technique to optimise a function.
 We use a starting learning rate of $10^{-4}$.

 It is worth remarking that the architecture of the network can be arbitrarily chosen.
 In principle, increasing the number of layers in a CNN may improve the results, but at some point, very deep models will become too difficult to train and may suffer for some instabilities on their performance.